 - Stolt Sea Farm acquired International Aqua Foods Ltd.

 - Stolt Comex Seaway acquired ETPM S.A. and invested in flexible pipelay manufacturing with NKT.

-- Stolt Sea Farm expanded into Scotland with acquisition of Gaelic Seafoods (Scotland) Ltd.
+- Stolt Sea Farm acquired Gaelic Seafoods (Scotland) Ltd.

 - Stolthaven Terminals expanded into Asia Pacific with investment in Dovechem Terminals Holdings Ltd.

-- Stolt Comex Seaway expanded presence in Gulf of Mexico with acquisition of Ceanic.
+- Stolt Comex Seaway acquired Ceanic in the Gulf of Mexico.

 - Stolt Sea Farm expanded into Asia Pacific with acquisition of Cocoon Ltd.

-- Stolt Comex Seaway initial public offering on Nasdaq raised $43 million.
+- Stolt Comex Seaway initial public offering (IPO) on Nasdaq raised $43 million.